-The district has not documented policies and procedures for disabling or removing user accounts timely after a user terminates.
-As of January 2016, 40 former users still had access to district systems and information 30 or more days after leaving the district, including one user who left in 2011.
+The district's documented policies and procedures for disabling or removing user accounts timely after a user terminates require additional steps.
+As of May 2016, four former users still had access to a district system and information 30 or more days after leaving the district.